 Apply best SSD settings for each devices (sub DEVICENAME with name identified in step 1).

 echo noop | sudo tee /sys/block/DEVICENAME/queue/scheduler echo 4096 | sudo tee /sys/block/DEVICENAME/queue/nr_requests echo 1024 | sudo tee /sys/block/DEVICENAME/queue/max_sectors_kb echo 1 | sudo tee /sys/block/DEVICENAME/queue/nomerges echo 512 | sudo tee /sys/block/DEVICENAME/device/queue_depth

-(Optional) Partition the created raid device if you prefer, or can create an FS directly.
+(Optional) Partition the created Redundant Array of Independent Disks (RAID) device if you prefer, or you can create a file system (FS) directly.